-East Dallas, TX is generally considered to be the area in the east part of the city of Dallas that lies east of Central Expressway/75 and downtown Dallas, north of Fair Park, west of the cities of Mesquite and Garland and south of the Lake Highlands area of northeast Dallas.
+East Dallas is generally considered to be the area in the east part Dallas that lies east of Central Expressway/75 and downtown Dallas, north of Fair Park, west of the cities of Mesquite and Garland and south of the Lake Highlands area of northeast Dallas.
 Although East Dallas was once a separate city from Dallas (it was annexed by Dallas in 1890), it has no official boundaries.

 East Dallas has established itself as a recreational, cultural, and architectural hot-spot in the DFW Metroplex and is highly sought-after by home buyers because of these unique mix of qualities.